ivans-innovation-lab/my-company-documentation/README.md

 You will learn how to visualise, document and explore  software architecture.

 You will get your hands dirty with the code - we will implement fully functional monolithic application first, and after that we will migrate to alternate microservices architecture.
 You will find the answers on

 * why we are migrating to microservices.
 * how we are going to migrate to microservices and how it will influence on our organization and process.
 * how can we design monolithic application to prepare better for easier migration to microservice in the future.

- Let's face it, all we are doing is writing tomorrow's legacy software today.
-By making it easy to be strangled in the future, you are enabling the graceful fading away of today's work.